 IoT current trends are visible across all existing industries- healthcare, insurance, smart buildings, manufacturing, transportation & logistics, retailing, and more.
 From real-time cargo monitoring to managing medical equipment, it is now possible to manage and monitor every activity which was previously unreachable.

-Here are some of the IoT trends that you need to know.
+Here are some of the IoT in smart city trends that you need to know.

-5G Networks: With 5G, data transfer speed increases significantly.
+- 5G Networks: With 5G, data transfer speed increases significantly.
 This increase in speed enables IoT devices to share data faster than ever.
 Be it devices for healthcare or home appliances, there is a drastic improvement in speed.
-Moreover, greater network reliability creates more stable connections which are extremely important for any IoT.
+Moreover, greater network reliability creates more stable connections which are extremely important for any IoT smart city.

 How is IoT Making Cities Smarter